 So many papers I’m running into that believe we are apparition!
 I swear, if out of body living were possible, these folks would never come home.
 Some are great to read, but most are frustrating.
-Example, Papers with Studies attempting to disprove by argument or empirical data, the emotional connection and emotional reality that we have with Fiction Novels.
+Example, Papers with Studies attempting to disprove — by argument or empirical data — the reality of the emotional connection with Fiction Novels.

 “We do not see the world as it is, but as we are.” — Anians Nin

 What I continue to find intriguing though, is how quickly we become immaterial as I read these academic papers.
 As if the autonomic nervous system pumped blood for us, in the other room, and let us be, to think, and ponder, and delineate the heavens from the stars.
 We say things like ‘words have power’, but we don’t mean power over us.
 Not on the physical level.
 You can’t just say a word, and have people physically respond.
 That’s Harry Potter nonsense.

 But words do have power, and you will respond, always.
 And wizards do exist.
 Words have power, and there are lists of powerful words out there.